What Is Tiny Trash?

 Q: What if I don't want to go along with the Tiny Trash project?

-A: The Tiny Trash Project has been proven successful in many settings across the country.
-As an objective central to our University's mission, recycling and waste reduction efforts need new approaches that are expected, and some of these will alter some of your daily habits.
-We need everybody's collective effort to make this successful, and we need your patience in adapting some of these new practices which will become habits in a short amount of time.
+A: The Tiny Trash Project has been proven successful in many settings across the country, including our own UI campus.
+As an objective central to our University's mission, recycling and waste reduction efforts need new approaches, and some of these may alter some of your daily habits.
+We need everybody's collective effort to make this successful, and we need your patience in adapting some of these practices which will become habits in a short amount of time.